-Sit on your bum, darling.
-So these, actually, I'll do it on this side.
-So just straighten your knee out on there.
+DISC problem exactly.
+In which case, I mean, I just think all the time, we just need to keep our spines, mobile and moving.
+And we don't.
+When people are sitting and stomping, they lose that lumbar curve.
+So, you know that that's why I try and combine these rotational things.
+It's because they are bonkers I know.
+But you're just looking at balance, you're messing around with balance, you're messing around with the vestibular system, which is only going to help us as we get older.
+And just keeping all parts of the spine nicely lubricated and moving, we better get on him because for over an hour because our knees sit on your bum, darling.
+And then, so these, actually, I'll do it on this side.
+So just straightening me out on that.
 So these are donkey's years old.
 So the classic exercise is to strengthen around the knee.
 So what you're looking at is, you know, where is that knee joint sort of pointing?
 Is it kind of just flopping out or is it falling in.
-So if you lean back slightly, think of your 50s swimsuit photo shoot.
-There you go, slightly leaning back.
-So this is really kind of working particularly vastus medialis.
+So if you lean back slightly having you sort of, think of your 50s swimsuit photo shoot.
+Slightly, there you go, slightly leaning back.
+So this is really kind of working, particularly vastus medialis.
 You know, just to try and support the knee joint.
 So all I want Veronica to do to start with is just to lift your heel off the floor.
 So tightening around that knee joint, holding it for, say, five seconds, and then letting it gently relax.
 And then you do it again.
-So if you look at sort of athletes, footballers, rugby players, their vastus medialis is massive, it's a big bulbous bit of muscle because they're looking for that really good stability in the knee.
+So if you if you look at sort of athletes, footballers, rugby players, their vastus medialis has massive, you know, some big bulbous bit of muscle because they're looking for that really good stability in the knee.
 So this is the sort of simplest version.
-So for your deconditioned, 70-year-old, somebody that was asking about earlier, then she might not want to get down on the floor.
+So for your deconditioned, 70 year old, somebody that was asking about earlier, then she might not want to get down on the floor.
 But you can do it in a chair, you could literally sit in a chair and do this.
-So then, to take it on a little bit, think of sending that heel away.
-So stretch your heel down towards the skirting board over there.
+So then to take it on a little bit.
+Think of sending that heel away.
+So stretch that your heel down towards the skirting board over there.
 And then really pull that up.
 So a little bit more effort.
 Feel the difference?
-And obviously, you're not going to slump, are you Veronica?
-No.
+And obviously, you're not going to slump.
+Are you Veronica?
+No. Is it an excellent, this can be a bit crampy.
+But we don't worry about that.
+Then let that relax.
+So then taking it on the next level would be to do that same movement.
+So contract everything, lift that leg, and now lift it just off the Hulk just don't lean back.